 So you go back to the search results to find a different recipe.

-If enough people who search for “quick spinach recipes” feel the way you do about the spinach salad, that result is going to climb up the search rankings.
+If enough people who search for “quick spinach recipes” feel the way you do about the spinach salad with vinaigrette dressing, that recipe is going to climb up the search rankings.

 Because satisfying a user’s search intent is priority #1 for Google.

 With so much high-quality food, nutrition and recipe content published each day, it’s harder than ever to stand out in the search results.

 Human attention has become a scarce commodity (thanks social media!).
 You need to let people know immediately that you are the best, right search result for them.

 Google also looks at how people interact with your search result, and all the other results around it.